Jefferson Schoolwide Title I Program Notice

-- We have two classrooms at each grade level except second grade.
-There are three classrooms at that grade levels.
-Class sizes range from 16 to 23 students.
+- We have two classrooms at each grade level except second and third grade.
+There are three classrooms at those grade levels.
+Class sizes range from 15 to 23 students.

 - To help our students succeed we have a number of special programs available such as: learning disability programs, English Learner program, Speech and Language program, school wide Title I reading program, Talented and Gifted program, and emotional/behavioral disabilities-EBD.
 (Students in the EBD program come from a variety of home school areas.
 We are one of five elementary magnet schools for this program.)

 - We also have the services of the following specialty staff: an innovative learning specialist, school counselor, school social worker, school psychologist and learning support teacher.